jefflunt/rpglogger/README.md

 -   NPCs
 -   Rare items and books
 -   Alchemy notes and recipes
--   Character jounrals (recording important events in the game, that sort of thing)
+-   Character journals (recording important events in the game, that sort of thing)

 ...along with the statistics surrounding these things.